William S. Messervy: Later political offices

 Kate Kingsbury decided not to spend her whole time in Santa Fe and also returned to the east, but she continued to make visits to her husband.
 She died on the trail to Santa Fe in June 1857.

-In Salem, Messervy began to take part in public life and between 1856 and 1858 was Mayor of Salem.
+In Salem, Messervy began to take part in public life and between 1856 and 1858 served as mayor of the town.
 His inaugural address on March 24, 1856, was printed.
 He was also appointed as a director of local corporations and was an active member of scientific and literary societies.

 In November 1857, from Salem, Messervy sold the Exchange Hotel to his tenant Bowler for $5,000.
 In 1858, he was listed as a justice of the peace at Salem.

 Messervy was an Old Line Democrat, but during the American Civil War was a strong Republican.

 Personal life

 In a passport application in March 1841, Messervy was described as born in Salem, twenty-eight years old, five feet four inches in height, with blue eyes, light coloured hair, and a long face and chin.

 Soon after his return to Salem, Messervy married Lucy Jane Dodge and with her had two sons.